exhene/exhene/README.md

 As a novice to programming, I am eager to learn and grow my skills in this fascinating field.
 I may not have much prior experience in programming, but I am willing to put in the effort to become proficient in it.
 I believe that my passion for problem-solving, creativity, and dedication to learning will help me succeed in this challenging yet rewarding pursuit.
 I am looking forward to discovering the vast possibilities that programming has to offer and building a solid foundation for my future in this field.

 ---
-### Languages & tools that I have experimented with 🧰
+### Languages & tools that I have experimented with or plan to experiment with 🧰

 It might seem that I am doing too much but again, I experimented with all of these prior and might not be established in all of them.
 <p>